dumbastro/external_links_in_new_window/README.markdown

 ### Compatibility

-Tested with Redmine 2.3.1. and Redmine 4.0.3.
+Tested with Redmine 6.0.2.

-(The original one was also tested with Redmine 0.9.6, 1.0.5, 2.1.0, but this one changed a few things, so there may be problems on those old versions.)
+(The original one was also tested with Redmine 0.9.6, 1.0.5, 2.1.0, 2.3.1 and 4.0.3, but this one changed a few things, so there may be problems on those old versions.)

 Note: this one is also incompatible with the original plugin: if both are installed, only one will work.
 (But they will not crash, as I changed the relevant identifiers to avoid collisions.)